Paying by direct debit means choosing convenience. Your invoices are collected directly without you having to think about their due dates.

 How do I block a direct debit?

-- From the account (via your KBC branch)
+- Account (through your KBC branch)

-- From the creditor (via your KBC branch)
+- Creditor (through your KBC branch)

-You can undo the block at any time.
+Blocks can be lifted at any time.

 Where can I find an overview of my direct debits?